Spyderisk/c-lsp/notes/lsp-tree-sitter.md

 # Investigating a Tree-sitter based LSP

 [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) generates parsers for any language, given a grammar.
-Tree-sitter parsers are emitted in C, and are very fast, incremental with error recovery.
-It supports [nearly 500 languages](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers).
+Tree-sitter parsers are emitted in C, and are very fast, incremental and fault-tolerant.
+Tree-sitter comes with grammars for [nearly 500 languages](https://github.com/tree-sitter/tree-sitter/wiki/List-of-parsers).
 Tree-sitter parsers are intended for use in language editors and IDEs, where it is common for there to be many errors that change rapidly.
-A Tree-sitter parser can keep up with the parse tree changing with every keystroke a developer types.
+A Tree-sitter parser can be called with every keystroke a developer types, with only the changes to the tree being parsed (incremental) and parsing able to continue after many classes of error (fault-tolerant).

 Many editors support tree-sitter directly to do things like keyword colouring and highlighting parse errors.
 But we want our editors to have knowledge of the target language at a higher level, for example syntax highlighting.
 Syntax highlighting